 Barbados is high on my foodie radar...
-If you're planning a trip to Barbados, these are the sweet, salty, and savoury treats you should try.
+If you're planning a trip to Barbados, foodie treats like these sweet, salty, and savoury meals should be on your list.

 Barbados first really hit my radar at the beginning of the year, when I did a post about the best places to travel in 2015.
 Barbados got a glowing review!
 But funnily enough it was another warm weather destination that convinced me I had to ramp up my travel plans.
 Our March visit to Hawaii reminded me of how much I love to connect with the ocean, with the gardens, and - of course! - the food in tropical locations.

 Our winter escape to Hawaii was so wonderful that I was immediately planning our next trip and I couldn't imagine a better spot than Barbados.
 Since it never hurts to start planning a trip in advance, I thought it wise (purely in the name of research, you understand) to start compiling a list of the best food the country has to offer.
 Consider me a Barbados foodie in the making!